 Get Away From FedLoan

-Finally, if you are able to, you should look at consolidating your student loans away from FedLoan Servicing.
-You can do this in a variety of ways, but I recommend looking at CU Student Loans – these are student consolidation loans that are offered by local credit unions, so they are a lot easier to work with than FedLoan.
+Finally, if you are able to, you should look at refinancing or consolidating student loans with a lender other than FedLoan Servicing.
+You can do this in a variety of ways, but I would recommend starting with Credible.
+Credible is a “Kayak for student loans,” meaning you fill out one simple form and receive offers from multiple lenders on a single dashboard.
+Credible only works with high quality private lenders, who will be a lot easier for you to work with than FedLoan.

 Read the Rest of the Story in Three Parts: